New Beginnings

 Looking Ahead/Notes of Interest

-“Paths of Heart” Labyrinth – What a joy it was to envision and oversee the creation of our labyrinth and Zen Garden this spring/summer!
-This was intentioned to be a community space, so know that you are always welcome to drop by and walk or sit – you do not need to let us know in advance.
-Do note that we have experienced the outer “halo” of glass blocks to be slippery when wet, so it’s best to walk it on a dry day!
+“Paths of Heart” Labyrinth and Zen Meditation Garden – This was intentioned to be a community space, so know that you are always welcome to drop by and walk or sit – you do not need to let us know in advance.
+Do note that we have experienced the outer “halo” of glass blocks in the labyrinth to be slippery when wet, so it’s best to walk it on a dry day (not usually a problem in Colorado!).
+We also welcome volunteers to help keep our labyrinth looking beautiful and free of debris and weeds.
+Thank you in advance.

 King Soopers Community Rewards Program – if you shop at KS and have a rewards card, you can “link” it to Paths of Heart and King Soopers will donate a portion of your dollars spent (around 5%) to our non-profit.
 Go to https://www.kingsoopers.com/i/community/community-rewards to sign up and link your card.
 Our organization name is Paths of Heart and organization number is RG782.
 Let us know if you want help signing up!